 - Media interviews and campaigns

-- Engagement with statutory bodies such as the Coroner’s office, Public Advocate, Public Guardian and Public Trustee
+- Engage with statutory bodies such as the State Coroner, Public Advocate, Public Guardian and Public Trustee

 - Produce publications, guides, factsheets and handbooks

-- Conduct forums, workshops and presentations for community education and engagement
+- Conduct forums, workshops and offer presentations for community education and engagement

 - Appear as speakers in conferences, workshops and forums

-- Engage with allies on issues of mutual interest such as The Human Rights Act for Queensland.
+- Engage with allies on issues of mutual interest such as promoting Queensland human rights legislation.

-The Convention on the Rights of People with Disability guides all of the work of all QAI staff.
+The Convention on the Rights of People with Disability guides the work of all Q A I staff.

-- To ensure respect for the fundamental rights for all people with disability to participate in a full and inclusive life.
+- To ensure respect for the fundamental right for all people with disability to participate in a full and inclusive life.

-- To ensure vulnerable people with disability are given the supports needed to exercise their rights, and to protect/safeguard them from cruel inhuman and degrading treatment and any other unreasonable restrictions.
+- To ensure vulnerable people with disability are supported to exercise their rights and are protected and safeguarded from cruel, inhuman and degrading treatment and other unreasonable restrictions.

-- To ensure that all people with disability have genuine autonomy over their own lives; to be able to choose where they live, with whom and how; to have the culturally appropriate support and authoritative mechanisms to exercise their self-determination.
+- To ensure that all people with disability have genuine autonomy: the right to choose where, with whom and how they live; to have culturally appropriate support and authoritative mechanisms to exercise self-determination.

-- Progressing support for decision making and autonomy for marginalised people with disability and ensuring that Guardianship is the last resort and least restrictive
+- Advancing support for decision making and autonomy for marginalised people with disability

-- We aim to ensure that Restrictive Practices are replaced with the supports needed to ensure that all people with disabilities are able to live in their communities without physical, chemical restraints or seclusion
+- Ensuring that Restrictive Practices are replaced with supports that ensure that all people with disabilities are able to live in their communities without physical, chemical or mechanical restraints, containment or seclusion

-- QAI aims to ensure that advocacy remains accessible to all, is independent and with minimal conflict of interest.
+- Ensuring that advocacy remains accessible, independent and provided with minimal conflict of interest.